abidanBrito/sensor-tech/README.md

 | Luis Belloch Martínez     |
 | Elvira Montagud Hernandis |

-## ACKNOLEDGEMENTS
+## ACKNOWLEDGEMENTS
-I would like to express my special thanks of gratitude to my teacher **Mª Asunción Pérez Pascual** (for her invaluable support, feedback and encouragement throughout the development) and to **Universitat Politècnica de València** for providing us with both the knowledge and the tools needed to complete this project.
+I would like to express my sincere gratitude to my teacher **Mª Asunción Pérez Pascual** (for her invaluable support, feedback and encouragement throughout the development of this project, and to **Universitat Politècnica de València** for providing us with both the knowledge and the tools needed to complete it.